Seitan: Chinese

 Steamed gluten (蒸麵筋, zhēngmiànjīn), is raw gluten that has been wrapped around itself to form a long sausage shape which is then steamed.
 This type of gluten has a dense texture and ranges from off-white to light greenish grey in color.
 It is torn open into strips and used as a cooking ingredient.
 When this sausage-shaped gluten is thickly sliced into medallions, the resulting form is called miànlún (麵輪, "gluten wheels").
 Larger blocks of steamed gluten are sometimes colored pink and sold as vegetarian "mock ham."
 Steamed gluten is also a well-known food in Xi'an.
 Steamed gluten can be served with bean sprouts and cucumbers as a cold dish, or served with liángpí (凉皮).

-Baked spongy gluten (烤麩 (kǎofū)) is similar in texture to a sponge, kaofu (sometimes labeled in English as "bran puff") is made by leavening raw gluten, and then baking or steaming it.
+Baked spongy gluten (烤麩 (kǎofū)) is similar in texture to a sponge, kaofu is made by leavening raw gluten, and then baking or steaming it.
 These are sold as small blocks in Chinese markets, and are diced and cooked.
 This type of gluten absorbs its cooking liquid like a sponge and is enjoyed for its "juicy" character.
 Chinese kaofu has a different texture from its Japanese counterpart, yaki-fu, due to the relatively larger air bubbles it contains.
 Kaofu is available fresh, frozen, dehydrated, and canned.

 Miànjīn is also available in Asian grocery stores in cans and jars, often marinated in combination with peanuts or mushrooms.
 Such canned and jarred gluten is commonly eaten as an accompaniment to congee (boiled rice porridge) as part of a traditional Chinese breakfast.
 Depending on its method of preparation and ingredients used, both fresh and preserved miànjīn can be used to simulate pork, poultry, beef, or seafood.

 Miànjīn can also refer to latiao, a modern Chinese snack food consisting of a strip of miànjīn (in the gluten sense), generally with a spicy and savory flavoring.